Radio Resource Management for Cellular-Connected UAV: A Learning Approach: The Proposed DRL-Aided Algorithm

 For each time slot $n$, the D3QN agent observes the outer environment, from which it obtains the DUE's location $\vec{q}_{u}(n)$ and the RBP map $\mathcal{C}(n)$.
 Then, the D3QN agent selects the outer action, i.e., the RB $k^{*}$.
 With the selected RB and the current RBP map, the corresponding set of available BSs $\breve{\mathcal{B}}_{o}^{k^{*}}$ can be determined.
 To reduce the overheads of CSI estimation and inner reward feedback, a random BS out of the current available BSs will be selected by the C2 to perform beamforming optimization.
 Thereafter, the type of large-scale fading between the DUE and the chosen available BS can be obtained.
-Then, the inner MDP for the DDPG network can be formulated as follows.
+Then, the inner MDP for the TD3 network can be formulated as follows.
 Each inner state $\hat{\mathbf{s}}$ consists of a list of estimated CSI $\vec{\ddot{h}}_{bu}(n,i)$ and its corresponding type of LoS or NLoS.
-It is well known that ANNs only accept real numbers as its inputs, rather than complex values.
+It is well known that artificial neural networks (ANNs) only accept real numbers as their inputs, rather than complex values.
 To circumvent this problem, the complex-value estimated CSI $\vec{\ddot{h}}_{bu}(n,i)$ will be transferred into a flatten layer which decouples the complex value and reshapes its real and imagery parts into a real-value vector.
+However, the inner state $\hat{\mathbf{s}}$ is dominated by the flattened CSI, while only one dimension is left for the indicator of pathloss type, which raises the issue of dimension imbalance.
+To solve this, the dimension for pathloss type indicator will be expanded from 1 to $M$ via duplicating the pathloss type indicator into $M$ copies, making it comparable to the dimension of flattened CSI.
 Each possible inner action $\hat{\mathbf{a}}$ generated from the actor network is a vector of real-value numbers, which will be reshaped into a normalized complex-value vector to construct the corresponding beamforming vector $\vec{w}_{bu}(n,i)$.
 The transitions of inner states are determined by the experienced small-scale fading model.
 The inner reward function evaluates how good the selected inner action is for each time of state transition.
 To reflect the quality of selected inner action, the inner reward function is defined as